 Happy Birthday, Raghav Juyal!
-His Story; From Youtube To Bollywood
+His Story From YouTube To Bollywood

 "Every parent needs a proof, and I proved that.
 I practiced a lot.
 After DID, everything changed.
 My father and mother were happy after that and told me, ‘You do this only.
 This is what you were born to do."

-About Youtube
+About YouTube

 "YouTube is good for all the unique talents ...
 If they [the viewers] like your talent, they'll watch it again and again and it'll become viral.
-I would tell everyone, show your unique talent on YouTube,"
+I would tell everyone, show your unique talent on YouTube."

 He Wasn’t Greedy For ABCD